Configure DMARC using cPanel

 dmarc txt record using cpanel

-Click on the headers below to follow our guide to obtain a DMARC record using cPanel WHM and then post your DMARC record in your domain name’s zone record at your domain registrar.
+Click on the headers below to follow our guide to obtain a DMARC record using cPanel WHM and then configure your DMARC record in your domain name’s zone record at your domain registrar.
 Click on images to see in full resolution.

 How to prepare